Casemate: 18th and 19th centuries

-However, in the American Civil War (1861-1865), the exposed masonry of casemate batteries was found to be vulnerable to modern rifled artillery; Fort Pulaski was quickly breached in a few hours by only ten of these guns.
+However, in the American Civil War (1861–1865), the exposed masonry of casemate batteries was found to be vulnerable to modern rifled artillery; Fort Pulaski was breached in a few hours by only ten such guns.
 In contrast, hastily constructed earthworks proved much more resilient.
 This led to casemates for artillery again falling out of favor.
 In continental Europe, they were often replaced by rotating gun turrets, but elsewhere large coastal guns were mounted in less expensive concrete gun pits or barbettes, sometimes using disappearing carriages to conceal the gun except at the moment of firing.
 Casemates for secure barrack accommodation and storage continued to be built; the 1880s French forts of the Séré de Rivières system for example, had a central structure consisting of two stories of casemates, buried under layers of earth, concrete and sand to a depth of 18 metres, intended to defeat the new high explosive shells.

 Towards the end of the century, Imperial Germany had developed a new form of fortification called a feste (German article: Festung#Feste), in which the various elements of each fort were more widely dispersed in the landscape.
 These works, the first of which was Fort de Mutzig near Strasbourg, had separate artillery blocks, infantry positions and underground barracks, all built of reinforced concrete and connected by tunnels or entrenchments.
 Although the main armament of these forts was still mounted in armored turrets, local defense was provided by separate protected positions for field guns; these concrete structures were copied by the French who called them casemates de Bourges (French article: Casemate de Bourges) after the proving ground where they had been tested.

 20th century

-Following experience gained in the World War I, French engineers began to design a new scheme of fortifications to protect their eastern border, which became known as the Maginot Line.
+Following experience gained in World War I, French engineers began to design a new scheme of fortifications to protect their eastern border, which became known as the Maginot Line.
 The main element of this line were large underground forts based on the feste principle, whose main armament was in turrets, however the countryside between them was defended by smaller self-sufficient works based on the earlier casemates de bourges, housing either light field guns or anti-tank guns.
-As the World War II approached, similar casemate designs were adopted by other European nations as they offered protection from attacking aircraft.
-The German Organisation Todt undertook the development of casemates for thé large coastal guns of the Atlantic Wall.
+As World War II approached, similar casemate designs were adopted by other European nations as they offered protection from attacking aircraft.
+The German Organisation Todt undertook the development of casemates for the large coastal guns of the Atlantic Wall.
 Built of concrete up to 10 metres thick, they were thought to be able to withstand any form of attack.
 Work by the Western Allies to develop countermeasures that could defeat casemates and other types of bunker resulted in weapons such as tank-mounted spigot mortars, rocket-assisted projectiles, recoilless rifles, various types of demolition charge and earthquake bombs.